armadaproject/armada/docs/design.md

 ## Architecture

 Armada consists of two main components:
 - The Armada server, which is responsible for accepting jobs from users and deciding in what order, and on which Kubernetes cluster, jobs should run.
-Users submit jobs to the Armada server through the `armadactl` command-line utility or via a REST API.
+Users submit jobs to the Armada server through the `armadactl` command-line utility or via a gRPC or REST API.
 - The Armada executor, of which there is one instance running in each Kubernetes cluster that Armada is connected to.
 Each Armada executor instance regularly notifies the server of how much spare capacity it has available and requests jobs to run.
 Users of Armada never interact with the executor directly.

 All state relating to the Armada server is stored in [Redis](https://redis.io/), which may use replication combined with failover for redundancy.
 Hence, the Armada server is itself stateless and is easily replicated by running multiple independent instances.
 Both the server and the executors are intended to be run in Kubernetes pods.
 We show a diagram of the architecture below.